Zheng Zhegu

 Zheng Zhegu (鄭鷓鴣 (郑鹧鸪, Zhèng Zhègū), 1880–1925) was a Chinese actor and entrepreneur.
 The son of a Qing official, he served in the military before joining the anti-Qing movement.
 Forced into hiding, he joined the Republic of China military after the 1911 revolution but left government service and moved to Shanghai after growing disillusioned.
-Long interested in Peking opera and other forms of drama, Zheng joined several troupes while also gaining a reputation as a stage performer.
-In the late 1910s, he also became involved in publishing through the Xinmin Library.
+Long interested in Peking opera and other forms of drama, Zheng joined several troupes while gaining a reputation as a stage performer.
+In the late 1910s, he became involved in publishing through the Xinmin Library.

-In 1922, Zheng co-founded the Mingxing Film Company together with Ren Jinping, Zhang Shichuan, Zheng Zhengqiu, and Zhou Jianyun.
+In 1922, Zheng co-founded the Mingxing Film Company with Ren Jinping, Zhang Shichuan, Zheng Zhengqiu, and Zhou Jianyun.
 While heading the company's screenwriting department and teaching at its film school, he starred in several of its early productions, making his film debut with the simultaneously released The King of Comedy Visits Shanghai and Labourer's Love (both 1922).
 In the next three years, Zheng appeared in several further films, dying during the production of The Last Conscience (1925).
 He gained critical acclaim for his diverse roles and, later, his naturalistic performances.

 Biography

 Early life

 Zheng was born Zheng Lian in Nanjing, Qing China, in 1880.
 The son of Zheng Moqin, a government official who traced his roots to She County, Anhui, he attended the Jiangnan Military Academy and became a junior officer in the Ninth Division of the New Army.
 A 1921 retrospective, published after the overthrow of the Qing dynasty, described him as gaining a hatred of the regime and seeking "the restoration of China as his own duty".
 He thus joined the anti-Qing movement.
 Facing suspicion for these activities, he left the military.

-To evade capture, Zheng entered the world of business, becoming the manager of two customs brokers, Jinyuan and Gongji.
+To evade capture, Zheng engaged in various businesses, becoming the manager of two customs brokers, Jinyuan and Gongji.
 He also became a member of the Jiangning Chamber of Commerce, acting as communications officer, as well as a broker on the China Stock Exchange.
 Following the 1911 revolution, which resulted in the Qing dynasty being replaced by the Republic of China, Zheng returned to the military.
-However, amidst the political tumult of the early republic, he grew disillusioned, left the military, and moved to Shanghai.
+Amid the political tumult of the early republic, he grew disillusioned, left the military, and moved to Shanghai.
 He took the courtesy name Zheng Jiecheng.